cast-org/figuration/docs/widgets/overview.md

 * ToC goes here
 {:toc}

+## Util

+All of Figuration's widgets depend on `util.js` and it has to be included alongside the other JS files.
+If you're using the compiled (or minified) `figuration.js`, there is no need to include this---it's already there.

+`util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
+It's used by the other plugins to check for CSS transition support and to catch hanging transitions.

 ## No Conflict
 Figuration has opted to not go with a .noConflict mode.
 Due to crosstalk between some of the widgets, we extended the namespaces by marking all functionalty with `CFW` or `cfw`, as in **C**AST **F**iguration **W**idget.